Lob2018/SudoFX2024/SECURITY.md

 [Security Release Process](#security-release--disclosure-process).

-Any vulnerability information shared with the Security Team stays within SudoFX2024 project and will not be disseminated to other projects unless it is necessary to get the issue fixed.
+Any vulnerability information shared with the Security Team stays within SudokuFX project and will not be disseminated to other projects unless it is necessary to get the issue fixed.

 As the security issue moves from triage, to identified fix, to release planning